fregu856/Summer17/README.md

 ******

-### Raspbian RPI (for video streaming, communication with the laptop and actuator control)
+### Setup: Raspbian RPI (for video streaming, communication with the laptop and actuator control)

 Install the latest verison of Raspian:
 - Download Raspbian with desktop: https://www.raspberrypi.org/downloads/raspbian/